Clicky

 • CIMA (the Chartered Institute of Management Accountants)

-Most accountants will display their qualifications and memberships on their business card, website, and other marketing materials.
-It’s also worth looking them up on professional bodies’ member directories to confirm their credentials.
+It’s worth looking them up on professional bodies’ member directories to confirm their credentials.

 In many cases, the firm itself will hold the relevant qualification(s), not necessarily members of staff who do much of the day-to-day paperwork.